IWBF2026 logo

 Keynote Speakers

 IWBF 2026 will feature keynote talks by leading experts at the intersection of biometrics, forensics, security, and AI.
-Below you will find the confirmed keynotes.
-Additional speakers will be announced as they are confirmed.
+Below are the confirmed keynote speakers.

 Prof. Didier Meuwly